ggasoftware/devops-service/README.md

 ##Devops-service installation##

-Devops service is a REST web service which incapsulates all apllication logic.
+Devops service is a REST web service which incapsulates all application logic.

 Setup server:
 	yum install ruby